NiceGuy12/MwWeaponsRp/README.md

 # Base Content link https://steamcommunity.com/sharedfiles/filedetails/?id=2459720887
 # Install Content To garrysmod\addons
 # This Is A Private GIT
-# I DO NOT OWN RIGHTS TO THIS SCRIPT
+# I DO NOT OWN RIGHTS TO THIS SCRIPT!!